Lees Knowles: Early life

 Knowles was the son of John Knowles and Elizabeth Lees of Green Bank, Oldham, Lancashire whose family owned Andrew Knowles and Sons, collieries in the Irwell Valley.
 He was educated at Rugby School and at Trinity College, Cambridge.

 He was a prominent athlete at both institutions and became president of the Cambridge University Athletics Club.
+Knowles became the British half-mile champion after winning the AAC Championships title at the 1878 AAC Championships.
 He studied law, and was called to the bar at Lincoln's Inn in 1882.

 Career

 Politics

 Knowles was involved in Unionist politics, and stood unsuccessfully for the Conservatives at Leigh in the 1885 general election.
 In the following year, another general election was held, and he was returned as Member of Parliament for Salford West.

-From 1887 to 1892 Knowles held an appointment as unpaid parliamentary secretary to Charles Ritchie, President of the Local Government Board.
+From 1887 to 1892, Knowles held an appointment as unpaid parliamentary secretary to Charles Ritchie, President of the Local Government Board.
 On 24 April 1890, he brought a motion before the House of Commons and was subsequently appointed to formulate the Royal Commission on Tuberculosis.

 Knowles remained unpaid parliamentary secretary when Ritchie became President of the Board of Trade in 1895.
-From 1896 to 1906 he was Second Church Estates Commissioner.
+From 1896 to 1906, he was Second Church Estates Commissioner.
 He was created a baronet, "of Westwood in the County of Lancaster", in the 1903 Birthday Honours.

 In December 1904, he was knighted as a Knight of Grace of the Order of Saint John (KStJ).

 His parliamentary career came to an end when he lost his seat at the 1906 general election.